 She held up that devilish cape.

 Henry wrote this story about 1943.
-The photo at the top of Henry and someone I will try to find the name of was taken during 1943.
-I looked up the drink “Mellowroony” and came up with the song “Cement Mixer” which you can hear near the end of this clip.
+I looked up the drink “Mellowroony” and came up with the song “Cement Mixer” which you can hear near the end of the clip below.
 I had never heard of Slim Gaillard before but I think his performance fits in with the story.
 And he grew up in Detroit.